kudocc/srFile/README.md

 I work on a macbook pro and I have a desktop which runs Windows 7.
 How should I share files between them ?
-Write a program to acheve that, we're programmers!
+Write a program to achieve that, we're programmers!

 # Introduce